• 25 Mar, 2026

 Entering the Interior Plateau

-On storm days they stayed inside the tent, listening to fabric snap under wind pressure.
-Waiting consumes food supplies.
-But moving blindly risks disorientation.
+On storm days they stayed inside the tent listening to fabric snap under wind pressure.
+Waiting consumed food supplies, but moving blindly risked disorientation.

 Messner later described the plateau as mentally heavier than any mountain face.
-Mountains offer immediate danger and visible obstacles.
+Mountains present visible danger.
 Antarctica offers monotony and long exposure.

-After several weeks, routine replaced anticipation.
-The crossing was no longer an expedition in the emotional sense.
-It became daily labor.
+After several weeks routine replaced anticipation.
+The crossing became daily labor.

 Pull.
 Step.
 Breathe.
 Repeat.